pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

  -- Show the SUM of all the house prices where the pool is true SELECT SUM(price) FROM houses WHERE pool IS TRUE;

--- divide all rows into groups by whether or not they are for sale.
+-- Divide all rows into groups by whether or not they are for sale.
 Show the AVG of the price of each group.
 Also, show the for_sale property of each group
 SELECT AVG(price), for_sale FROM houses GROUP BY for_sale;

 -- show the MIN price of houses.
 SELECT MIN(price) FROM houses;

--- divide all rows into groups by for_sale.
+-- Divide all rows into groups by for_sale.
 Show the MIN of the price of each group.
 Also, show the for_sale of each group.
 SELECT MAX(price), for_sale FROM houses GROUP BY for_sale;

 ```